The Revolving Catamaran (rCat) is an asymmetric catamaran, incorporating the aerohydrofoil invention.

 Roll stability of mainhull (for a future foiled version):

-Roll during turning:
+Roll stability during turning:

 When the two hulls are near tandem position stability may be compromised.
-So before any manuever, both lifting foils of mainhull should be lowered into water, to maintain roll stability.
-Also both side vertical keels should be into water to maintain maneuverability
+So before any maneuver, both lifting foils of mainhull should be lowered into water, to maintain roll stability.
+Just like on AC75, but on rCat the sail can be fully released slack, enhancing more the stability of mainhull.

-Turning is better with all crossbeam hinges released.
+Turning is better with crossbeam hinges released.

 Roll during straight sailing: